hetznercloud/cli/docs/reference/manual/hcloud_server-type_list.md

 Output can be controlled with the -o flag.
 Use -o noheader to suppress the table header.
-Displayed columns and their order can be set with -o columns=architecture,cores (see available columns below).
+Displayed columns and their order can be set with -o columns=architecture,category (see available columns below).

 Columns:
  - architecture
+ - category
  - cores
  - cpu_type
  - deprecated